New Seaward 27 Available now! £235,000 inc. vat

 Round bilge semi-displacement type with flared bow, forward sloping transom and built in transom platform.
 Rubber spray rails and all around 3″ foam elastomer D fendering compliment the purposeful looks of the craft and provide extra protection when going alongside.
 Standard colour Blue.

 Deck and Superstructure

 This is a G.R.P. moulding with substantial gunwales and wide non-slip decks incorporating a beveled toe rail.
 The superstructure has a large vertical flange that overlaps with a similar flange on the hull before being laminated to the hull.

 Engines and Sterngear

-The craft is supplied with Yanmar common rail engines with conventional stern gear and twin rudders.
+The craft is supplied with Yanmar common rail engines with full electronic VCS controls and instrumentation driving conventional stern gear and with twin rudders.
 Twin GRP fuel tanks of approximately 150 litres each, with a long range reserve. provide a separate supply to each engine.
 An emergency link valve is included to enable all the fuel to be available to one engine in the event the other engine should break down.

 Two 90-amp hour batteries with isolating selector switches are fitted as standard.
 Power circuits are protected by circuit breakers mounted in the instrument console.
 Standard electrical equipment includes: